Gyvichi/Gyvichi.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my website.
-This is for sharing various informations and having discussions.
-I am not yet a specialist, so there may be errors in my writings.
+I upload various interesting less known stuffs, but there may be some errors since I am not yet a specialist.
 I welcome any corrections or constructive feedback.
-These days I am interested in TSF (Time Series Forecast) and adversarial attacks, but still trying to be polymath.
+These days I am interested in deep learning and ethical hacking.

-- Blog posts : Interesting (+ esoteric) stuffs usually on math and CS.
-- Talks : Cool lectures I took.
-- Papers : Paper reviews.

 #### Being Polymath